 Missouri Pruning

-Missouri pruning also involves the pinch off of suckers, though instead of doing so at the branch's base, it’s done at the tip.
-This method keeps more leaves on your plant, which can help produce more energy for the fruit but is particularly helpful in hot climates where the additional foliage helps shade the rest of the plant.
+Missouri pruning also involves pinching off of suckers, though instead of doing so at the branch's base, it’s done at the tip.
+This method keeps more leaves on your plant, which can help produce more energy for the fruit, but is particularly helpful in hot climates where the additional foliage helps shade the rest of the plant.
 To do this, pinch off or prune the tips of the suckers.
 This will cause a forking effect of new leaf growth, but be mindful of other sucks that may appear: those will likely need to be removed before your plant becomes nothing but foliage.

 Top Pruning (Topping)